-So after spending 2 days in Dublin, I decided to go on a day trip from Dublin to the Cliffs of Moher, and I can’t stress enough how amazing that experience was.
-I have never seen such a natural beauty like that one.
+So after spending 2 days in Dublin, we decided to go on a day trip from Dublin to the Cliffs of Moher, and we can’t stress enough how amazing that experience was.
+We have never seen such a natural beauty like that one.

 Highlights of Galway: Cathedral of Our Lady Assumed into Heaven and St. Nicholas, Quay Street, Galway City Museum, Eyre Square, Galway’s Latin Quarter, Kirwan’s Lane, The Medieval City’s Walls, and the Spanish Arch.

 You might also like: Guide to Cycling the Ring of Kerry

 Kilkenny – A gorgeous medieval town in southeast Ireland.
 Kilkenny’s main attractions are churches, abbeys, and cathedrals because the city has deep religious roots.

 Highlights in Kilkenny: Kilkenny Castle, St. Canice’s Cathedral, Black Abbey, Jerpoint Abbey Ruins, St. Mary’s Cathedral, Rothe House, and Smithwick’s Experience.